Information About Your Care

 Contact lens exams may require additional tests and may include a fitting fee.

-What if I just want contacts to change my eye colour?
+I just want contacts to change my eye colour.
+Is it okay to buy them over the counter?

-Although cosmetic lenses are sold over the counter and do not correct vision problems, they can still cause vision problems, including irritation and infection, if not properly used and cleaned.
-Talk to your optometrist before using cosmetic lenses – they will be able to guide you on best materials, fit and cleaning routines.
+Cosmetic lenses sold over the counter do not correct vision problems, but they can still cause them.
+These problems including irritation and infection, if the lenses are not properly used and cleaned.
+Talk to your optometrist before using cosmetic lenses – they will be able to guide you on best materials, fit, and cleaning routines.

 What is the difference between optometrist, ophthalmologist, and optician?

-An optometrist is a primary care provider who diagnoses, treats, and manages conditions related to your eyes and vision.
+An optometrist is a primary care provider – the first person you see about your eyes.
+They diagnose, treat, and manage conditions related to your eyes and vision.
 An optometrist can prescribe glasses and contacts, as well as drugs and treatments for certain eye conditions.

-An ophthalmologist is a physician who has received additional specialized training in surgery, as well as diagnosing and treating eye diseases.
+An ophthalmologist is a doctor who with specialized training in eye surgery, as well as diagnosing and treating eye diseases.
 Patients are usually referred to an ophthalmologist by their optometrist.

-An optician is a professional who fits and adjusts eyeglasses, contact lenses or subnormal vision devices based on a prescription provided by an optometrist or physician.
+An optician is a professional who fits and adjusts eyeglasses, contact lenses, or other vision devices based on a prescription from an optometrist or ophthalmologist.

-How do I know if I received good care?
+How do I know if I received good care from my optometrist?

-You should expect that the care you receive meets the standards set by the College of Optometrists.
-Your optometrist must have the needed skills, knowledge and judgment to practice in Ontario.
-You should expect care that is professional, provides you with the information you need to make decisions about your health care, and respects the confidentiality of your health information.
+You should expect that the care you receive meets the professional standards set by the College of Optometrists.
+Your optometrist must have the skills, knowledge, and judgment to practice in Ontario.
+You should expect to receive the information you need to make decisions about your health care.
+Your optometrist must respect the confidentiality of your health information.

-If you receive glasses or contact lenses, you should be informed of the cost prior to the service being provided.
+If you receive glasses or contact lenses, you should be informed of the cost before the service is provided.

-What if I suspect I didn’t receive good care?
+What if I feel I did not receive good care?

-The first thing you should do is speak with your optometrist.
-If you’re unable to get an explanation or are not satisfied with the solution, contact the College.
+The first thing you should do is speak with your optometrist directly.
+If you are not comfortable doing this, or you did not get a satisfactory solution, contact the College.
 We can answer your questions and talk you through the formal complaints process.
-You can learn more about reporting concerns and filing complaints here.
+Learn more about reporting concerns and filing complaints.

 The Ministry of Health and Long-Term Care pays up to 75% of the cost of low-vision aids through the Assistive Devices Program (ADP).
-Low-vision aids include handheld and glasses-mounted magnifying aids; high-power glasses or lenses; light filtering lenses; and technology such as large-print computers and text-to-voice technology.
+Low-vision aids include:

-Registered authorizers determine if you are eligible for coverage under this program.
-Some optometrists are both registered authorizers and approved vendors, meaning you can receive your ADP funding and vision services in one place.
-Learn more.
+A ‘registered authorizer’ is a person who can decide if you are eligible for coverage under this program.
+Some optometrists are both registered authorizers and approved vendors.
+That means you can receive your ADP funding and vision services in one place.